kippjohnson/reproducible_research/README.md

 2. To actually be a working Git-Docker-Travis CI environment which can easily be cloned and put to other uses.

 The end product will be a Docker container that contains all of the code and data necessary to ensure computational reproducibility of your work or model.
 Docker allows a third party to run the exact same code by simplying downloading your Docker container.
 We will use Git for version control coupled with Continuous Analysis.
-There are a number of continuous analysis tools; I found that I prefer [travis-ci](https://travis-ci.com) because it is relatively straightforward.
-It also gives you unlimited free open-source projects.
+There are a number of continuous analysis tools; I found that I prefer [travis-ci](https://travis-ci.com) because it is relatively straightforward and you get unlimited free open-source projects.
 Students also get unlimited private projects for free.

- I use R in this repository, as it is the language I do most of my work in.
-It should be possible to relatively easily switch to other languages.
-At the end, ideally, you should be able to clone this repository and then have a repository which is ready to substitute with your own code.
+This repository uses R. It is possible to switch to other languages by starting wtih a different Dockerfile (explained later).

 # Setup